Equivariant Filter for Tightly Coupled LiDAR-Inertial Odometry: Experiments

 \section{Experiments}

 In this section, we conduct a series of experiments to evaluate the accuracy and robustness of Eq-LIO.
 In all experiments, we compare Eq-LIO with the IEKF-based LIO algorithm and the EKF-based FAST-LIO2 algorithm.
 Furthermore, for fairness, all algorithms use the same tuning parameters in the experiments.
+The transformation of the parameters between EKF and EqF is provided in the supplementary material\cite{supp}.